-Where an applicant receives a credit in one of the compulsory New Zealand Council of Legal Education LLB core subjects, the applicant will normally be required to sit the corresponding Part of the New Zealand Law and Practice Examination (NZLP Examination) run by the Council.
+Where an applicant receives a credit in one of the compulsory New Zealand Council of Legal Education LLB core subjects for their corresponding course studied overseas, the applicant will normally be required to sit the corresponding Part of the New Zealand Law and Practice Examination (NZLP Examination) run by the Council.
+This section 6 does not apply to tikanga Māori: Māori Laws and Philosophy (see Subject Equivalence above).